 In winter, there isn’t really any such thing as a prevailing wind, and weather can arrive from almost any direction, including from the mountains North of the Med, the hot equatorial areas below it, and can be anywhere from Force 2 to Force 6, which helps to make for some more challenging sailing.

 If you're off sailing in a couple of days, you might be interested to know what the 7 day forecast is - our handy widget below should give you a good idea, though once you're out there we recommend using windguru.cz.

 Our Guide to Kos

 Being such a strategic island in the Med, the island has a long and exciting history, and the island was well documented in both Greek and Roman literature, with a contingent of people from Kos being present at the Battle of Troy.
-Kos is most famous as being the home of Hippocrates, the founder of modern medicine - doctors today still take a Hippocratic oath - and the tree under which he taught is still standing in Kos to this day.
+Kos is most famous as being the home of the legendary Hippocrates, the founder of modern medicine - doctors today still take a Hippocratic oath - and the tree under which he taught is remarkably still standing in Kos to this day.
 This is particularly remarkable because he died in 370 BC!